GRIFFINCollaboration/SpectrumViewer/README.md

 The Spectrum Viewer pages can be served as static pages from gh-pages, or anywhere you like. `server.js` provides a minimal node server that will do the job; dependencies and setup are at the top of that file.

+### Spectrum Viewer
+In order to point your Spectrum Viewer at the appropriate spectra, a couple of parameters need to be set in `scripts/spectrumViewer.js`:

+ - `dataStore.spectrumServer` should be the url with port where raw spectra are served according to the API described below in 'Data Feeds'.
+ - `dataStore.ODBrequests` should be an array of ODB requests to perform on refresh; see [specifications here](https://midas.triumf.ca/MidasWiki/index.php/AJAX).
+ - The `topGroups` object describes the plot selection and navigation; set names and ids of groups of plots as desired, and make sure the `items` key contains an array listing the exact names of plots to include in the corresponding subgroup.

+### Rate Monitor
+In order to point your Rate Monitor at the appropriate spectra, a couple of parameters need to be set in `scripts/rateMonitor.js`:

+ - `dataStore.spectrumServer` should be the url with port where raw spectra are served according to the API described below in 'Data Feeds'.
+ - `dataStore.ODBrequests` should be an array of ODB requests to perform on refresh; see [specifications here](https://midas.triumf.ca/MidasWiki/index.php/AJAX).

+### Gain Matcher
+In order to point your Gain Matcher at the appropriate spectra, a couple of parameters need to be set in `scripts/gainMatcher.js`:

+ - `dataStore.spectrumServer` should be the url with port where raw spectra are served according to the API described below in 'Data Feeds'.
+ - `dataStore.ODBhost`: host and port of MIDAS ODB experiment.
+ - `dataStore.ODBrequests` should be an array of ODB requests to perform on refresh; see [specifications here](https://midas.triumf.ca/MidasWiki/index.php/AJAX).

 ## Contributing

 Contributions are very welcome!
 If you have an idea, question or comment, please open an issue.
 If you would like to make a change to this project, please follow these steps: